Point Lookout: a free weekly publication of Chaco Canyon Consulting

 For example, when Charlie asks, "What's the meaning of the agenda item 'Resolve the iteration question,'" you can respond, "You know that, Charlie, it's when the app generator blows up for thingamajig iterations."
 This nonexplanation forces him to ask for further clarification.
 For extra zing, use a condescending tone.

 These tactics all rely on a strategy of deniability.
 They offend, obfuscate, or insult in ways that are difficult for Charlie to call out accusingly, unless he's willing to risk seeming overly sensitive or even paranoid.
 In that way, they afford you protection while you go about irritating him.
-First in this series Go to top Top Next issue: Critical Communications Next Issue
+Conversation Irritants: I First issue in this series Go to top Top Next issue: Critical Communications Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!